A step up the CO2 performance ladder

 The level three Ladder Award recognises businesses that are reducing their own carbon emissions.
 With a certificate on the Ladder, organisations can receive an award advantage for their registration on tenders.
 The level four and five Ladder awards recognise businesses that are also demonstrating a reduction in CO2 emissions in their supply chain and sector.

 “It was a major achievement, because Renewi has several divisions and subsidiaries, each with their own challenges,” explains Bart Nevels, CSR Manager.
-“Three of these divisions (Commercial Netherlands, Hazardous Waste and Monostreams) contribute in varying ways to our total CO2 footprint, with different challenges and opportunities.
+“Three of these divisions (Renewi Commercial Netherlands, Mineralz & Water and Specialities) contribute in varying ways to our total CO2 footprint, with different challenges and opportunities.
 We first identified the CO2 emissions for the separate divisions and opportunities and then determined how much each division could contribute to the overarching goal.”

 Our overarching goal is a 3.5% reduction in CO2 emissions per tonne of waste handled in 2021 relative to 2017, accounting for over 10,000 tonnes of CO2 emissions saved.
 We are on track to reach this goal.